Skip to content

 No special categories of data are processed.

-Categories of data subjects affected by the processing:
+Categories of data subjects:

 – Visitors and users of the online offer.

-Purpose of the processing:
+Purpose of processing:

 – Provision of contractual services, service and customer care.